Real-John-Cheung/Apollonius/README.md

 ## usage

-For java, the build jar lib is located in `/apolloniusjava/build/apolloniusjava.jar`
+For java, the built jar lib is located in `/apolloniusjava/build/apolloniusjava.jar`

 For javascript, include `/apolloniusjs/apollonius.js` in your project